-- Original provider signature is missing (stamped signatures are not acceptable) - Provider Medicaid identification number is missing - Beneficiary Medicaid identification number is missing - Claim submitted on an unaccepted claim form (older claim form version). - Writing not legible
+- Original provider signature is missing (stamped signatures are not acceptable) - Provider Medicaid identification number is missing - Beneficiary Medicaid identification number is missing - Original red CMS1500 and UB04 claim forms (copies of these forms are not acceptable) - Claim submitted on an unaccepted claim form (older claim form version).
+[Note: DC Medicaid accepts only the current versions of the CMS1500, ADA Dental, and UB04 claim forms.] - Writing not legible